-Fujifilm introduced the Super HG line in 1986, with versions in ISOs between 100 and 1600.
-It saw several iterations and improvements before being replaced by the Superia line is 1998.
-Thomas Schwab’s Fujicolor Super HG recipe and this Fujicolor Super HG v2 recipe are more similar to Super HG 100 or Super HG 200 film.
-One film can have many different looks depending on how it was shot, developed, printed or scanned.
-The differences between the Fujicolor Super HG and Fujicolor Super HG v2 recipes might be like the differences produced by using different film scanners.
+Fujifilm introduced the Super HG line in 1986, with ISO versions between 100 and 1600.
+It saw several iterations and improvements before Fujifilm replaced it with the Superia line is 1998.
+This Fujicolor Super HG v2 recipe produces results similar to Super HG 100 or Super HG 200 film.
+One film can have many different looks depending on how it was shot, developed, and printed or scanned, so this Recipe won’t match every image from the emulsion, but it is definitely in the general ballpark of the film.

 Grain Effect: Weak, Large

 Color Chrome Effect: Weak